JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 Yes, by the way, there are some new options in the JabRef preferences, such as

 - "Enable AI functionality in JabRef": by default it is turned off, so you need to check this option if you want to use the new AI features.
-- "AI provider": you can choose either OpenAI, Mistral AI, or Hugging Face
+- "AI provider": you can choose either OpenAI, Mistral AI, or Hugging Face.
 - "Chat model": choose the model you like
-- "API token": here you write your API token
+- "API token": here you write your API token.
 - "Expert settings": the defaults provide good results.
 In case you would like to modify them, our [user documentation](https://docs.jabref.org/ai) provides an explanation of it.

 ![AI preferences](../img/AiPreferences.png)